ericpipha/Galois-Groups-of-cubic-surfaces-supporting-data/README.md

 ### Discriminant computations

-This part of the code is implemented in `julia` and relies on OSCAR (https://www.oscar-system.org).
+This part of the code is implemented in `julia` and relies on [OSCAR](https://www.oscar-system.org).
 The package UnirationalDiscriminants.jl implements methods for computing the discriminant of a linear system of projective hypersurfaces.

 To use the package, make sure you are in the folder UnirationalDiscriminants.
 You can check this by accessing the shell in a julia terminal by clicking ";" and then using "pwd":